PlagueHO/CosmosDB/docs/Get-CosmosDbAttachmentResourcePath.md

 Accept wildcard characters: False
 ```

-### -UserId
+### -CollectionId
-This is the Id of the user containing the permission.
+This is the Id of the collection containing the attachment.

 ```yaml
 Type: String